kristopherjohnson/resume/src/kjresume.md

 Senior Software Engineer\
 [DittoLive Incorporated](https://ditto.live)**

-Member of the Ditto SDK engineering team.
-Personally responsible for evolution and maintenance of the C++ SDK, and collaborated with other team members on the SDKs for other programming languages.
-Worked with product management and customers to implement new features and to provide escalated technical support.
+Member of the [Ditto SDK](https://docs.ditto.live/sdk/latest) engineering team.
+Engineering lead for the Go and C++ SDKs.
+Collaborated with other team members on the SDKs for other programming languages, including Rust, Swift, Kotlin, and C#.
+Worked with product management to define and implement new features.
+Provided technical support and onsite troubleshooting for customers.

-Worked with C++, Rust, Android, Swift, Java, and C# on iOS, Android, macOS, and Linux.
+Worked with C++, Go, Rust, Android, Swift, Java, and C# on iOS, Android, macOS, and Linux.

 **Feb 2015-Jul 2024\